Canon 1300D vs Leica S-E Typ 006

 The Canon EOS 1300D (called Canon T6 in some regions) and the Leica S-E (Typ 006) are two digital cameras that were announced, respectively, in March 2016 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a medium format (S-E Typ 006) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 37.5 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 37.5 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Leica S-E Typ 006

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Leica S-E Typ 006.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica S-E Typ 006 is considerably larger (47 percent) than the Canon 1300D.
 Moreover, the S-E Typ 006 is substantially heavier (160 percent) than the 1300D.
 It is noteworthy in this context that the S-E Typ 006 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.